Jann Mardenborough: Early life and GT Academy

-Mardenborough became interested in cars at a young age, and he dreamed of becoming a professional racing driver from the age of five or six, having learnt that it could be a job.
-However, his family did not have the money required for him to start a career in motorsport, and he did not know anyone who could sponsor him, leading him to shelve the idea as he got older.
+Mardenborough became interested in cars and dreamed of becoming a professional racing driver from the age of five or six, having learnt that it could be a job.
+He shelved the idea as he got older as his family did not have the money to start a career in motorsport, and he did not know anyone who could sponsor him.
 He began playing racing video games at the age of eight, when his friend had Gran Turismo on the original PlayStation.
-He visited his friend to play the game so often he was eventually given both the console and the game so that he could play it at home.
-After that, Mardenborough played the game almost constantly, and he continued to play subsequent Gran Turismo titles on the PlayStation 2 and PlayStation 3, later with a force feedback steering wheel and pedals.
+He visited to play the game so often he was eventually given the console and game to play at home.
+Mardenborough played the game almost constantly, including subsequent Gran Turismo titles on the PlayStation 2 and PlayStation 3, later with a force feedback steering wheel and pedals.

-In 2010, Mardenborough went to university to study motorsport engineering, but dropped out after three weeks as it was too maths-based for his liking.
-During a gap year, he noticed an online time trial for the GT Academy competition on Gran Turismo 5 and decided to make a serious attempt at qualifying for the event, which offered a professional racing contract with Nissan to the overall winner.
-After putting all his efforts into the time trial, which was contested by over 90,000 people, he managed to qualify in the top 20 in his region, which was required to progress to the next stages.
-He then underwent training and a series of physical and racing challenges, eventually managing to get to the decisive final race, with all but three of his opponents having dropped out of contention.
-The final was a 20-minute race around the Silverstone National Circuit in real Nissan 370Z sports cars, and Mardenborough won by eight seconds to be crowned GT Academy winner and earn the professional Nissan contract.
-Before GT Academy, Mardenborough had never driven a high-performance car or been on a racetrack.
+In 2010, Mardenborough went to university to study motorsport engineering but dropped out after three weeks as it was too maths-based for his liking.
+During a gap year, he entered an online time trial for the GT Academy competition on Gran Turismo 5, which offered a professional racing contract with Nissan to the overall winner.
+Among over 90,000 contestants, Mardenborough scored in the top 20 in his region required to qualify for the next stages.
+He then underwent training and a series of physical and racing challenges, culminating as one of four contenders left for the final - a real-life 20-minute race at the Silverstone National Circuit in Nissan 370Z sports cars.
+Mardenborough won by eight seconds to be crowned GT Academy winner, and earn the Nissan professional contract.

+Mardenborough had never driven a high-performance car or been on a racetrack before GT Academy.